nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2026-01-06-previous-submissions-table-iteration.md

 ---
-title: Comparing previous submissions - multiple learners
+title: Comparing previous submissions - multiple learners (processing side)
 description: Introduction of multiple learners on a claim means we needed to update our designs for comparing what has happened on previous submissions
 author:
   name: Hannah Williams (Interaction designer)